 Cut Up a Whole Chicken

-Edited by Sobi, Anonymous, Grimm, Sean and 3 others
+Edited by Sobi, Grimm, Sean, Eng and 2 others

 Cutting a chicken into pieces to be cooked is easily done with scissors or a knife, and simplifies making a fillet for frying, or legs and breasts to bake.
 You can cut up any whole chicken in just a few minutes, and have the pieces ready for individual portion cooking or freezing, depending on your needs.
 Buying a whole chicken, instead of pre-cut parts, is usually more economical, especially when cooking for one.
 You will also know that all the parts came from one bird, as prepackaged parts may come from several different birds.

 While it might take a little longer your first couple times through, with practice you will be able to cut up a whole chicken in about than 2-4 minutes.
 Depending on the size of the breasts, you can typically get 10 or 12 pieces from one bird, and use the carcass for making your own stock.
 Stock is what you'll need for making soups or for adding to rice to give it extra flavor.

 Tools You'll Need for Cutting Up a Whole Chicken

 Make sure your tools are sharp, and your workspace is clean.

 Tools are a personal preference, but you'll want at least some of the following: